bweatherson/demons/latest-export.md

 ## So Why Ain't You Rich?

 There is a familiar complaint against causal decision theory that goes back to the modern origins of decision theory in the 1970s.
 Here is a recent version of it due to @AhmedPrice2012.
 While their version is primarily directed against proceduralist forms of causal decision theory, this particular objection does not turn on the proceduralism.
 If the objection works, it also works against my defensivist version of causal decision theory.
-(I've slightly changed some of the wording, but otherwise this argumentis quoted from page 16 of their paper.)
+(I've slightly changed some of the wording, but otherwise this argument is quoted from page 16 of their paper.)

 1. In Newcomb problems, the average returns to one-boxing exceed that to two-boxing.
 2. Everyone can see that (1) is true.